Rorschach7/UnrealFileDialog/README.md

 ![thumbnail](/assets/fileDialog.jpg)

-A simple plugin for a runtime file dialog made with UMG.
+A simple Unreal Engine 5 plugin for a runtime file dialog made with UMG.
 It is entirely written in C++ while offering full blueprint compatibility.

 ## What it offers